Policy 7.1.1 —Technology Systems

 Enforcement of this Policy shall include:

-A. Disclosure to students and employees on an annual basis;
+A. Disclosure to students on an annual basis which shall include legal alternatives to illegal file sharing;

 B. Monitoring network traffic and limiting network bandwidth; and